Contents

 Online Courses and the College of Continuing Studies

-The College of Arts and Sciences (AS) partners with the College of Continuing Studies (CCS) to develop and deliver online courses supporting The University of Alabama’s core curriculum requirements.
-Distance Learning (DL) degree-seeking students enroll in these undergraduate online courses.
-At the discretion of the College of Arts and Sciences, Main Campus students are given the opportunity to enroll in many of the online courses.
-Though online courses may be developed in partnership with and administered by the College of Continuing Studies, chairs must remember that these online courses belong to the department and must be comparable with department on-campus offerings.
+The College of Arts and Sciences (A&S) partners with the Office of Teaching Innovation and Digital Education (OTIDE) to develop and deliver online courses supporting The University of Alabama’s core curriculum requirements as well as fully online undergraduate and graduate degrees.
+Distance Learning (DL) degree-seeking students enroll in these undergraduate online courses and are generally not available to Main Campus (MA) students except in the case of OLM sections.
+Though online courses may be developed in partnership with and administered by OTIDE, chairs must remember that these online courses belong to the department and must be comparable with department on-campus offerings, meeting the same educational objectives.

-The College of Arts and Sciences requires a full semester for development and a separate second semester for the review of online courses.
-Successful review by CCS and the appropriate personnel in AS, which includes the academic department, must be completed prior to course delivery.
+The course development process requires a full semester for preparation and a separate second semester of active development.
+Successful review by OTIDE and the appropriate personnel in A&S, which includes the academic department, must be completed prior to course delivery.

 Once development and review are complete, as well as the successful completion of any necessary payroll department paperwork, compensation is awarded to the person or department identified on the MOU.
 Compensation for development is awarded once during the terms of the MOU.
 The MOU also identifies the terms of delivery and addresses content ownership.
-The CCS technical support department assists with uploading online course content prior to the delivery semester and provides assistance throughout the delivery of the course.
-[9.27.13]
+The OTIDE technical support department assists with uploading online course content prior to the delivery semester and provides assistance throughout the delivery of the course.

 Online Course Certification

 Faculty who do not meet this requirement will not be able to teach or develop online courses for the College of Arts & Sciences.
+A single semester extension may be granted in emergency situations where an instructor is identified.

 Cross-Listed Courses and Course Substitutions

-Course Substitutions: Students Services allows advisors to make course substitutions, whereby they can direct the College to substitute one course for another, so that a course taken in another department can count toward the home department’s major or minor requirements.
+Students Services allows advisors to make course substitutions, whereby they can direct the College to substitute one course for another, so that a course taken in another department can count toward the home department’s major or minor requirements.

 University of Alabama Substantive Change Policy

 On April 17, 2014, the Provost’s office circulated a document that detailed University and SACS-COC policies regarding significant change in an academic unit.
-This information can be found in the Resources section of eChairs.

 Reports